 - Literate personal statement (part of the online application)

 - Three letters of recommendation, preferably academic. (part of the online application)

 - Minimum GPA of 3.0.

-- One biological science - required (examples: Human Anatomy & Physiology, General Biology, Microbiology, or Life Science)
+- One biological science required (Human Anatomy and/or Physiology, General Biology, Microbiology, or Life Science, or Life Science

 - English composition (complete sequence)

 - Additional course: may include information systems, critical thinking, and public speaking